dualra1n/dualra1n/tutorial.md

 1. <code>git clone --recursive https://github.com/dualra1n/dualra1n</code>

 2. Download the .iPSW file for the iOS version which you want to dualboot with and put it in the [ipsw/](https://github.com/dualra1n/dualra1n/tree/main/ipsw) directory.
 You can download those from [ipsw.me](https://ipsw.me).
-(Remember, only iOS 14.0 to iOS 14.8.1 are supported. iOS 13.7 is supported too, but requires using the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch)
+(Remember, only iOS 14.0 to iOS 15.7.2 are supported. iOS 13.6 upper is supported too, but requires using the [ios13](https://github.com/dualra1n/dualra1n/tree/ios13) branch)

 3. Run `./dualboot.sh --dualboot (iOSver)`, replacing "(iOSver)" with the iOS version you wish to dualboot.